DanielMcAssey/baiters-server/PLUGINS.md

 Building plugins for Baiters is really easy!

+Save time by using the [plugin template repository](https://github.com/DanielMcAssey/baiters-server-plugin-example) to create your plugin.

-There is an example plugin on this repository, the ChatCommands plugin, so feel free to use that as a basis.
+Alternatively, there is an example plugin on this repository, the ChatCommands plugin, so feel free to use that as a basis.

 ## Steps